moulishanmuhavelu/ATMFinder/README.md

 The application provides below endpoints:

-/atmLocations -> To get all atm locations in Netherlands /atmLocations/{city} -> To get all atm locations in a given city
+/service/atmLocations -> To get all atm locations in Netherlands /service/atmLocations/{city} -> To get all atm locations in a given city

 ### Front End:

 Thymeleaf is used in front end for the UI.
 Also Jquery is used to retrieve the data using ajax calls.

+The application can be deployed as a war file in tomcat and started.
+It can also run with embedded tomcat in any IDE.